RAF Fairford: 21st century

 Since June 2014 RAF Fairford has seen regular heavy bomber exercises return with B-52H, B-2A and in September 2016, B-1B aircraft for short duration exercises by Air Force Global Strike Command and US Air Force Reserve units from Barksdale, Minot, Whiteman and Dyess Air Force Bases.
 These exercises include participation in NATO exercises Baltops, Saber Strike and Ample Strike.
 Baltops, mainly a maritime exercise, takes place off the Baltic States of Estonia, Latvia and Lithuania, while Saber Strike saw the B-52s flying close air support missions in Poland.
 Taking advantage of B-52 deployment in 2014 were two flights of two B-2 Spirits, which made brief visits to Fairford as part of Global Power training flights.
 The Ample Strike exercise in September 2016 was the first time that US Air Force Reserve had deployed two types of heavy bombers (B-1Bs and B-52Hs) under the same parent operating Wing (307BW).
 March 2019 saw the largest deployment of B-52Hs to RAF Fairford since Operation Iraqi Freedom in 2003, when six bombers arrived from the 2nd Bomb Wing.

 In November 2018, it was announced that the 95th Reconnaissance Squadron and 488th Intelligence Squadron would relocate to Fairford by 2024.
 The squadrons, based at RAF Mildenhall in Suffolk, are both part of the 55th Operations Group and support Boeing RC-135 surveillance aircraft when forward deployed on temporary duty to the UK from the United States.
 The move, part of the US Department of Defense's European Infrastructure Consolidation programme, was expected to see 500 personnel and RC-135 operations transfer to Fairford.
 However, in December the proposal was cancelled and it was confirmed that Mildenhall would be retained as the RC-135's UK operating location.

+In September 2019, the 99th Expeditionary Reconnaissance Squadron (99th ERS) began a Lockheed U-2S Dragon Lady detachment from Beale Air Force Base, California.

 On 22 August 2020, six B-52H bombers from the 23rd Bomb Squadron, 5th Bomb Wing, Minot AFB deployed to RAF Fairford for a series of exercises with NATO and allied countries.
-On 28 August 2020, in a single-day mission dubbed 'Allied Sky', B52s overflew all 30 NATO countries; four of the six B-52s deployed at RAF Fairford flew the European portion whilst two Minot-based B52s flew over the United States and Canada.
+On 28 August 2020, in a single-day mission dubbed 'Allied Sky', B-52Hs overflew all 30 NATO countries; four of the six B-52Hs deployed at RAF Fairford flew the European portion whilst two Minot-based B-52Hs flew over the United States and Canada.

+The Defence Infrastructure Organisation (DIO) acquired 43.87 hectare of land to north east of RAF Fairford in November 2000.
+Planning permission was granted August 2021 to allow the land to be incorporated into the station boundary.
+Previously part of Horcott Quarry, the land forms part of the Cotswold Water Park lake system which is designated as a site of special scientific interest.
+The DIO indicated that the land would be used to enhance station security and improve bird hazard management, as well as for military exercises and recreation.